elixir-europe/rdmkit/pages/your_tasks/machine_actionability.md

   url: https://w3id.org/faircookbook/FCB081
 ---

-## What does machine-readable, machine-actionable or machine-interpretable mean?
+## What does machine-readable, machine-actionable and machine-interpretable mean?

 ### Description
 More and more often, funders, data managers/stewards, IT staff and institutions in general encourage researchers in Life Sciences to generate metadata (and data) in ways that can be retrieved, read and processed by computers (machines).